Whatsapp Icon

 Managing Neutropenia

 Managing neutropenia focuses on preventing infections and treating them promptly when they occur.
-Simple steps like practicing good hygiene, avoiding crowds, and staying away from sick people can help reduce the risk of infections.
-Additionally, healthcare providers might prescribe medications to help increase the number of white blood cells, or recommend dietary changes to support the immune system.
+Simple steps like practising good hygiene, avoiding crowds, and staying away from sick people can help reduce the risk of infections.
+Additionally, healthcare providers might prescribe medications to help increase the number of white blood cells or recommend dietary changes to support the immune system.

 Supportive Foods for Boosting Immunity